Billionaire Profile

 Companion of the Order of Australia

-Appointed a Companion of the Order of Australia for his service to the community.
+Appointed a Companion of the Order for his eminent service to the community as a benefactor.

 Philanthropy & Social Impact